Billy Bragg: From 1983 to 1997

 Bragg's politics were focused by the Conservative Party's 144-seat majority landslide at the 1983 general election.
-He told his biographer, "By 1983, the scales had fallen from my eyes."
-His record label boss Andy Macdonald observed that "his presence onstage took on more of the avenging angel."
+He told his biographer, "By 1983, the scales had fallen from my eyes".
+His record label boss Andy Macdonald observed that "his presence onstage took on more of the avenging angel".
 Bragg was at the forefront of music's influence on the 1984 miners' strike, and played many benefit gigs in towns close to coalfields such as Newport and Sunderland.
 He also released an EP during this year titled "Between the Wars", which connected struggles of class solidarity to the present issue.
-This single was his most successful up until this point, reaching number 15 on the charts.
-The following year, after playing a short Labour Party-sponsored Jobs For Youth tour, he joined other like-minded activists in the public eye to form the musicians' alliance Red Wedge, which promoted Labour's cause – and in turn lobbied the party on youth issues – in the run-up to the 1987 general election, with a national tour in 1986 alongside The Style Council, Jerry Dammers and The Communards.
+This single was his most successful up until this point, reaching number 15 on the UK Singles Chart.
+The following year, after playing a short Labour Party-sponsored Jobs For Youth tour, he joined other like-minded activists in the public eye to form the musicians' alliance Red Wedge, which promoted Labour's cause – and in turn lobbied the party on youth issues – in the run-up to the 1987 general election, with a national tour in 1986 alongside the Style Council, Jerry Dammers and the Communards.

 Bragg travelled twice to the Soviet Union in 1986, the year Mikhail Gorbachev started to promote the policies of perestroika and glasnost.
 He played a gig in Leningrad, and the Festival of Song in the Struggle for Peace in Kyiv.